pbsugg/http1.x-server/README.md

  * Websocket connections
  * Static assets (JS, CSS, images, fonts)
  * And more

+Click on the entry for your GET request (`welcome`) and look at all the data it provides you.

 This is going to be very, very important tool going forward.
 You'll have some version of this tab open for the rest of your web development life.